dsagolla/nssvie/docs/source/theory/index.rst

 Basics
 ------

-First we we briefly introduce some basic properties about block pulse functions and function / integral approximation with them.
+First we briefly introduce some basic properties about block pulse functions and function / integral approximation with them.
 Then we focus on repeating some results about random variables, conditional expectation, martingales and give a short reminder about the construction of the itô-integral.
 For details we refer